elk-audio/elkcpp/README.md

 $ make install
 ```

-A custom proto file can be set with the provided cmake flag.
-As well as changing
+The default path where the proto file is installed is used when not specified `/usr/share/sushi/sushi_rpc.proto`.
-the install prefix.
+A custom proto file can be set with the provided cmake flag "PROTO_FILE_PATH".

 ### Include in CMake-base Projects ###